thunderenlight/phase-1-guide/readings/single-responsibility-methods/README.md

 ## Conclusion
 At this point, we've taken a largely illegible method, refactored it to make it more readable, and piece-by-piece extracted out all the tiny bits of logic being done.
 It might seem like a lot of extra work to take a working method and make changes that provide no immediate gains.

 However, consider Wednesday's [prime factors challenge](https://github.com/mantises-2014/algorithm-drill-prime-factors-challenge).
 What does that challenge entail?
-Finding the a numbers factors?
-Detmining whether or not a number is prime?
-I can complete the prime factors challenge relying largely on the individual methods extracted from the `#squared_primes` method to do the heavy lifting.
+Finding a numbers factors?
+Determining whether or not a number is prime?
+I can complete the prime factors challenge, relying largely on the individual methods extracted from the `#squared_primes` method to do the heavy lifting.

 ```ruby
 def prime_factors(number)